python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/030_Generate_a_signal.md

 - Notice that the 32 bit message we selected is now showing up as 4 bytes in the generated data window.

 - Now add the « character which will serve as a preamble of 10101011 in the first slot so we will know when our useful data begins.
+  Here's How:
     - The Ubuntu keyboard shortcut for this symbol would be Ctl + Shift + u then release and type 00ab then press enter.
     - The Windows keyboard shortcut if your interested would be Alt + 0171 then release.
     - Or you can just copy and paste the character above.